 Junnebeis compete against each other in our intra-school sporting competition which includes the

-Swimming Carnival, Cross Country Carnival and Athletics Carnival; as well as the Battle of Junnebeis on St Thomas More Day.
+Swimming Carnival, Cross Country Carnival and Track & Field Carnival; as well as the Battle of Junnebeis on St Thomas More Day.

 Junnebei Mission Weeks provide students the opportunity to raise funds for each Junnebeis nominated charity or organisation.
 All students, led by their Junnebei Captains, actively promote and participate in the fundraising activities.
 Each Junnebeis namesake is remembered and celebrated in our Mission Week Masses; acknowledging the people whose lives have exemplified the gospel teachings of love, service, sacrifice and forgiveness.

 The Assisi Junnebei is name for St Francis of Assisi.